|Born||in Columbia, Mississippi, USA|

 After brief modeling and radio experience, she was spotted by a talent agent and cast in a TV show in February 1949.
 Shortly after that exposure, Universal offered her a seven-year contract.
 Bypassing the starlet bit-part route, she made an auspicious film debut co-starring with Scott Brady in the thriller Undertow (1949), in which she played a vacationing schoolteacher who accidentally gets involved in a murder.
 Her second film (which she actually made first but was released later), Woman in Hiding (1950), was also a crime thriller, co-starring Ida Lupino and Stephen McNally.
 Showing clearly that she was up to the task of playing love interests with depth and range, Peggy's star began to ascend with these two modest efforts.
 She hit her peak when she co-starred as the lovely nurse in the classic James Stewart farce Harvey (1950) and appeared opposite Arthur Kennedy in the touching war drama Bright Victory (1951), the story of a soldier who is blinded and must learn to readjust to civilian life.
 These two different roles showed Hollywood that Peggy could handle comedy and drama with equal finesse.

 Following a couple of more "B" pictures, Peggy suddenly retired after only three years in the business to marry Walter Helmerich in 1951.
-A non-professional whose career was in oil drilling, Helmerich and Peggy relocated to Tulsa, Oklahoma.
-Despite such a promising Hollywood forecast, she never looked back and raised five sons in the process.
+A non-professional whose career was in oil drilling, Helmerich and Peggy relocated to Tulsa, Oklahoma, where they raised five sons in the process.

 - IMDb Mini Biography By: Gary Brumburgh / firstname.lastname@example.org